wisemanp/workshop/index.md

-Welcome to the webpage of the "The Future of SN host galaxy studies" workshop funded by a grant from the Pittsburgh Particle Physics, Astrophysics and Cosmology Center ([PITT-PACC](http://www.physicsandastronomy.pitt.edu/pittpacc)).
+Welcome to the webpage of the "The future of SN host galaxy studies" workshop funded by a grant from the Pittsburgh Particle Physics, Astrophysics and Cosmology Center ([PITT-PACC](http://www.physicsandastronomy.pitt.edu/pittpacc)).

 ## Rationale